50und/cse210_hw/README.md

-# cse210-student-template
+# cse210-coding-Stephen-Coley
-This is the starter code for students in CSE 210.

-This repository contains the starter code for many different projects.
-They are arranged as follows:
+This repository contains the code for all of my projects in CSE210

 * `sandbox` - An empty project that you can use to play around with any concepts you like.
 * `csharp-prep` - Starter projects for each of the C# Prep assignments.